-- Firstly, increasing access to and quality of, services for people affected by GBV, intends to firstly reduce the risk of further violent acts (secondary prevention).
-Support to women to recover from the physical and emotional effects of the violence aims to enable them to participate more fully in family, community, economic, and political life. - Secondly, promoting access to and funding for inclusive and GBV / women focused services will serve as entry point for wider influence on gender norms and programming.
-Providing GBV services is an important step in sending the message that GBV is not a private matter than needs to be kept hidden, and in building recognition that (primarily) women affected by violence need to be helped and supported, and (primarily) men who use violence need to stop.
+- > increasing access to quality services for women affected by GBV aims to reduce the risk of further violent acts (secondary prevention).
+Support to women to recover (physically and emotionally) enables them to participate more fully in family, community, economic, and political life; and - > promoting access to and funding for services (including for women with disabilities) will serve as entry points for wider influence on gender norms and programming.
+State financial support to GBV service provision sends the message that GBV is not a private matter, and builds recognition that (primarily) women affected by violence need to be helped and supported, and (primarily) men who use violence need to stop.

-Service providers and community leaders have important roles in influencing and reinforcing social norms.
-ACCESS will work with implementing partners to strengthen an approach to influencing these power holders to play a role in fostering positive norms that discourage violence, support women, and encourage help-seeking.

-ACCESS will encourage and support government and civil society leadership on gender sensitive PFM reform.
-It is expected that the focus on GBV and disability related services will contribute to wider efforts to strengthen the social accountability and gender sensitivity of budget processes.
+Service providers and community leaders influence and reinforce social norms.
+ACCESS will support effective strategies to influence those individuals to foster positive norms that discourage violence, support women, and encourage help-seeking.
+ACCESS will also encourage government and civil society leadership on gender sensitive PFM reform.
+ACCESS' focus on GBV

-This draws on a range of studies including European Commission (2010), WHO (2010), Heise, (2011), Fulu, et al., (2013)
+$^{55\} This\ draws\ on\ a\ range\ of\ studies\ including\ European\ Commission\ (2010),\ WHO\ (2010),\ Heise,\ (2011),\ Fulu,\ et\ al.,\ (2013)$